 Social learning is based on a theory developed by psychologist Albert Bandura that proposes learning is a cognitive process that takes place in a social context and occurs purely through observation or direct instruction, even in the absence of motor reproduction or direct reinforcement.

-This is social learning.
+This is Bandura’s social learning theory.
 The approach abandons traditional learning models, favoring a more common sense, real-life approach to learning.
-Compared to traditional formal learning techniques, social learning focuses on how we interact with our peers for just-in-time learning and skill acquisition – a maxim of the 70:20:10 learning framework.
+Compared to traditional formal learning techniques, social learning focuses on how we interact with our peers for just-in-time learning and skill acquisition—a maxim of the 70:20:10 learning framework.
 The methodology suggests that about 70% of someone’s learning happens via on-the-job experiences, 20% through interactions with their peers, and just 10% in traditional, instructor-led classroom environments.

-Leveraging social learning with e-learning content is the new norm: forward-thinking organizations that want to drive engagement with their L&D activities, leading to positive growth in job and organizational performance.
-Moreover, social learning manifests in-demand informal learning settings where learners collaborate, share and exchanges ideas to solve problems.
+Leveraging social learning with e-learning content is the new norm: forward-thinking organizations are using it to drive engagement with their L&D activities, leading to positive growth in job and organizational performance.
+Moreover, social learning manifests in on-demand informal learning settings where learners collaborate, share, and exchange ideas to solve problems.

 In traditional learning environments, most people recall only 10% of the information taught within 72 hours.
 Consider the impact that lack of knowledge retention could have on your organization.
 For example, a salesperson may have trouble recalling the lessons they learned from an annual sales kickoff event by the next week.
 That could cost the sale and have a negative impact on your bottom line.
 Not good, right?